stefanjacobs/iam-postgresql-jdbc-driver/README.md

 *Warning: beta-only - this driver has not been full tested beyond a simple connect and query*

 # iam-jdbc-driver
-A JDBC Driver wrapped around the standard MySQL JDBC Driver that provides IAM authentication for connecting to AWS Aurora MySQL or AWS RDS for MySQL, as described in [IAM Database Authentication for MySQL and Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
+A JDBC Driver wrapped around the standard PostgreSQL JDBC Driver that provides IAM authentication for connecting to AWS PostgreSQL or AWS RDS for PostgreSQL, as described in [IAM Database Authentication for MySQL and Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
+See [Example for Java](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.Java.html#UsingWithRDS.IAMDBAuth.Connecting.Java.AuthToken.Connect)

+This code was forked from [original repository](https://github.com/rikturnbull/iam-jdbc-driver).

 ## Properties

-This JDBC driver supports all the MySQL JDBC Driver properties and an additional, required `awsRegion` driver property.
+This JDBC driver supports all the PostgreSQL JDBC Driver properties and an additional, required `awsRegion` driver property.

-Note that for RDS, the MySQL SSL properties must be set:
+Note that for RDS, the PostgreSQL SSL properties must be set:

 |Property               |Description                      |Example  |
 |-----------------------|---------------------------------|---------|